This article has links to products and services we recommend, which we may make a commission from.

 When the bride and groom eat jackfruit, Thais believe they will always support each other.
 Furthermore, when jackfruit is eaten at New Year’s, they believe they will have good luck all year.

-To make the jackfruit salad, young jackfruit is preferred for its subtle flavors.
-It is mixed with minced pork, ginger, garlic, shallots, lemongrass, kaffir lime leaves, chiles, and more.
+To make jackfruit salad, young jackfruit is preferred for its subtle flavors.
+It’s mixed with minced pork, ginger, garlic, shallots, lemongrass, kaffir lime leaves, chiles, and more.

-We enjoyed this salad several times and each time noticed a slightly different taste based on the ingredients used.
-The texture is firm and meaty, making it quite filling.
+We enjoyed this salad several times and each time noticed slightly different tastes based on the ingredients used.
+The texture is firm and meaty, making it quite filling meal.

 Best Restaurant in Chiang Mai to Eat Jackfruit Salad

-Huen Muan Jai located on the northwest side of the Old City is a northern Thai restaurant set in a traditional Lanna style house.
+Huen Muan Jai, located on the northwest side of the Old City, is a restaurant set in a traditional Lanna style house.

-On their menu is an extensive offering of northern Thai specialties.
-This is an ideal place to sample many dishes highlighted in this article including, nam prik, sai oua, khao soi, or gaeng hang lay moo.
+Their menu features an extensive selection of northern Thai specialties.
+This is one of the best restaurants in Chiang Mai to sample many dishes highlighted in this article.

-We tried many of their dishes such as Nam Prik Aong, Gaeng Lee or banana blossom pork, Aeb Pla grilled catfish in banana leaves, Khanom Jeen Nam Ngiaw and more.
-We definitely recommend this Chiang Mai restaurant
+Some of our favorites from thie restaurant are Nam Prik Ong, Gaeng Lee or banana blossom pork, Aeb Pla or grilled catfish in banana leaves and more.

 Address: 24 Ratchapruek Alley, Chiang Mai

-Pro Tips: Order the northern appetizer sampler to get the taste of Chiang Mai food all on one plate.
+Pro Tips: Order the northern appetizer sampler to get a taste of Chiang Mai food all on one delicious platter.

 While Kao Soi gets all the attention as the most famous noodle dish in northern Thailand, kanom jeen nam ngiaw is another of the region’s noodle superstars.

-Claire particularly enjoyed the fragrant and spicy textures of this dish.
+Claire particularly enjoyed the fragrant and spicy combination of this dish.

-Best Place to Eat Kanom Jean Nam Ngiao in Chiang Mai
+Best Place to Eat Kanom Jeen Nam Ngiao in Chiang Mai